dojo/widgets/src/toolbar/README.md

 - Capable of auto-collapsing action elements into `SlidePane`
 - Capable of rendering either a fixed or statically positioned root element
+- Capable of positioning a _fixed_ toolbar at the top or the bottom of the viewport.
+Note that statically positioning a toolbar at the bottom is not supported.
 - Customizable `title` element

 ### Accessibility Features